 In addition to working in education, I’ve worked in food service.
 I also have an Associates of Applied Science degree in Culinary Arts from the Seattle Culinary Academy.
 I particularly enjoy cooking and baking foods of different cultures featuring highly aromatic, sweet and savory dishes.
 When I’m not cooking or baking, I like to ride my bicycle, watch romantic movies and listen to a variety of music.

-Michigan State University - Bachelors, Journalism
+Undergraduate Degree: Michigan State University - Bachelors, Journalism

 CLEP Natural Sciences